Spending a whole day at a Disney Park or Park Hopping can be overwhelming, make sure you have these 10 essentials to make the best of your day.

 Let’s talk bags.
 There are several ways you can go with on this.
 Such as: a small backpack, a medium sized purse, or a fanny pack.
 For backpacks, I recommend using this zip up Spaceship Earth backpack.
-If you’re more of a purse person, try out this Mickey Mouse cross body purse.
-Or if you’re a minimalist, like me, use a fanny pack or bum bag.
-I’m in love with this colorful Mouse Ear fanny pack.
+I found this on Etsy and if you’re looking for some adorably unique Disney Bags click here.

 Reusable water bottle

 Going into a Disney Park without a water bottle is a rookie move.
 A bottle of water can run you around $3 and on a hot day you’re either going to spend a fortune or get dehydrated.
 Neither one of these options sound like much fun to me, so bring your reusable water bottle with you in your Disney day bag.

 This one is a given because you don’t want to miss a moment of Disney magic.
 One of the things I love about Disney is you never know when something exciting might happen.
 You’ll be walking down Main Street USA and the Dapper Dans are singing or a spontaneous dance party breaks out in Tomorrowland.
 Be ready for it with your camera in your Disney day bag!

 Insider tip: not much of a photographer?
 Check out Memory Maker.
 It lets you download all of the photos Disney photographers take and photos from all your favorite rides.

 While you’re taking all those photos it would be a huge bummer if your phone or camera died just as the fireworks are getting started.
 I love my Anker charger.
 It lasts for several charges and has never let me down on a long day at Disney.
 I plug my phone in whenever I’m not using it to ensure it doesn’t die.
 Next to my phone this is the most important thing in my Disney day bag.